vega/altair/doc/user_guide/encoding.rst

 The `order` option and :class:`Order` channel can sort how marks are drawn on the chart.

 For stacked marks, this controls the order of components of the stack.
-Here, the elements of each bar as sorted alphabetically by the name of the nominal data in the color channel.
+Here, the elements of each bar are sorted alphabetically by the name of the nominal data in the color channel.

 .. altair-plot::